paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

   - sudo apt-get --no-remove install mongodb-10gen=2.4.10
 ```

-Do note the difference in the package name.
+Please note the difference in the package name.

 ### MySQL